Overview of Alopecia Areata

 - Mental health professionals, who can help with the psychosocial challenges caused by having a medical condition.

 - Primary care doctors, such as family physicians or internal medicine specialists, who coordinate care between the different health providers and treat other problems as they arise.

 Living With Alopecia Areata

-There are many things you can do to cope with the effects of this disease, both physical and emotional:
+Alopecia areata does not cause physical disability, but it may affect your sense of well-being.
+There are many things you can do to cope with the effects of this disease, including:

-- Wear wigs, caps, or scarves to protect your scalp from the sun and keep the head warm.
+- Wear wigs, hairpieces, hats, or scarves to protect your scalp from the sun and to keep the head warm.

 Research Progress Related to Alopecia Areata

 Investigators at research institutions across the country, many supported by the National Institutes of Health, are working to understand what causes alopecia areata and to develop new treatment strategies.

 Following are examples of studies that are ongoing.